JeffNeff/kBugger/README.md

 # kBugger
 `kBugger` is a knative service that allows the user to emit dynamic cloudevent types.
 These events will be emitted on a loop for the duration of the deployments lifecycle with the enviorment variable `TIMEOUT` defining the sleep duration between requests.

+**Note** if `TIMEOUT` is set to 0 the service will emit a single event and then close

 ## Usage
 `kBugger` is basically just a cron job that allows you to specify cloudevent attributes.